kalinchernev/kalinchernev.github.io/content/post/gatsbyjs-qa-linting-testing.md

 These settings:

-* Communicate that the configuration is located in the root folder of the project.
+- Communicate that the configuration is located in the root folder of the project.
-* Take recommended configurations for [airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) and [
+- Take recommended configurations for [airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) and [
   ](https://github.com/prettier/eslint-config-prettier) presets, which saves time for a start.
-* Communicate that `gatsby` is a core module which could be imported without raising error flags unnecessarily.
+- Communicate that `gatsby` is a core module which could be imported without raising error flags unnecessarily.
-* Communicate that `graphql` is a global, because GatsbyJS makes it so.
+- Communicate that `graphql` is a global, because GatsbyJS makes it so.
-* Include an example rule for the accessibility of the Link component.
+- Include an example rule for the accessibility of the Link component.

-At this stage, you can already run `npx eslint` to get feedback from the linter, or better, add a script tag for this in your `package.json`: `"lint:js": "eslint \"**/*.{js,jsx}\""`.
+At this stage, you can already run `npx eslint` to get feedback from the linter.

 Do not forget to add an `.eslintignore` file with the following contents: